Skip to main content

 • Open to Rhode Island public schools, including both district and charter schools

-• Approximately 15 schools will participate in the 2025–26 launch cohort
+• Approximately 44 schools will participate in the 2026–27 expansion of the pilot program

-• Program planning and onboarding begins Summer 2025
+• Program planning and onboarding begins Spring 2026

 Participation in the pilot will require: